After the Dark: Pre-production

 Production began on the film in May 2011.
 During the press conference for the film, director John Huddles said that "multiculturalism was a major theme in the movie, which revolves around a challenge to reboot humanity in the event of a nuclear apocalypse."
 He also added that in the film "There will be students from Turkey, Iran, Australia, Africa, Canada, United States and United Kingdom."

 Filming

-Filming began on 25 June 2011 in Indonesia and continued over seven weeks in different parts of the country including Belitung Island, Sumatra, Bromo in East Java and at the Prambanan Yogyakarta and Sewu temples in Klaten, Central Java, finally ending on 18 August 2011 in Jakarta, Indonesia.
+Filming began on 25 June 2011 in Indonesia and continued over seven weeks in different parts of the country including Belitung Island, Sumatra, Bromo in East Java and at the Prambanan Yogyakarta and Sewu temples in Klaten Regency, Central Java, finally ending on 18 August 2011 in Jakarta, Indonesia.

 Marketing

 In February 2013, the first trailer for the film was released.
 SCTV revealed the official poster and tagline for the film on 1 June 2013.

 Music

 The soundtrack was composed by Jonathan Davis and Nicholas O'Toole.
 The album also contains the score by Toad the Wet Sprocket's vocalist Glen Phillips.